isc-projects/bind9/doc/arm/dyndb.rst

 .. _dyndb-info:

-DynDB (Dynamic Database)
+Dynamic Database (DynDB)
 ------------------------

-DynDB is an extension to BIND 9 which, like DLZ (see :ref:`dlz-info`), allows zone data to be retrieved from an external database.
+Dynamic Database, or DynDB, is an extension to BIND 9 which, like DLZ (see :ref:`dlz-info`), allows zone data to be retrieved from an external database.
 Unlike DLZ, a DynDB module provides a full-featured BIND zone database interface.
 Where DLZ translates DNS queries into real-time